-The Royal Scottish National Orchestra performed For unto us a child is born in five concerts in December 2018.
+The Royal Scottish National Orchestra and chorus performed For unto us a child is born in five concerts in December 2018.
 The presenter described it as "an inspired new setting".

 Two Cunningham songs are included in the new Trinity College London grade 6 singing syllabus.
 See here.

 "A great story, complemented by a marvellous score, and brought to life by a tightly-knit ensemble of performers, Fergus of Galloway makes for a great night of new musical theatre" Broadway World, June 2014.

 "New opera doesn’t get any better than Cunningham and McCall Smith’s The Okavango Macbeth, instantly accessible, incredibly melodic" The Public Reviews, August 2013.

 "he has a real gift for genuine original melody – much rarer than you might think – and incorporates vigorous folk influences, blues and swing as well as tints of Debussy and Vaughan Williams in folk mode."
 BroadwayBaby.com, August 2012.